17twenty/aba/readme.txt

 CONSTANTS

 const (
-    Credit = "50"
-    Debit  = "13"
+    Debit           = "13" // Externally initiated debit item
+    Credit          = "50" // Initiated externally
+    AGSI            = "51" // Australian Govt Security Interest
+    FamilyAllowance = "52" // Family allowance
+    Pay             = "53" // Pay
+    Pension         = "54" // Pension
+    Allotment       = "55" // Allotment
+    Dividend        = "56" // Dividend
+    NoteInterest    = "57" // Debenture/Note Interest
 )

 VARIABLES

 var (
-    // ErrInsufficientRecords is returned when the minimum 2 records is not provided for writing ErrInsufficientRecords   = errors.New("aba: Not enough records (minimum 2 required)") ErrMustSpecifyUsersBank  = errors.New("aba: Didn't specify the users bank") ErrMustSpecifyUsersID    = errors.New("aba: Didn't specify the users ID") ErrMustSpecifyAPCAUserID = errors.New("aba: Didn't specify the APCA ID") )
+    ErrInsufficientRecords   = errors.New("aba: Not enough records (minimum 2 required)")
+    ErrMustSpecifyUsersBank  = errors.New("aba: Didn't specify the users bank") ErrMustSpecifyUsersID    = errors.New("aba: Didn't specify the users ID") ErrMustSpecifyAPCAUserID = errors.New("aba: Didn't specify the APCA ID") ErrInvalidRecord         = errors.New("aba: Invalid Record can't be written") )

 TYPES

 type Record struct {
+    // RecordType pos 1 - always one
     BSBNumber     string // pos 2-8 - in the format 999-999
     AccountNumber string // pos 9-17
     // Indicator should be one of the following
-    // W - Dvidend paid to a resident of a country where double tax agreement is in force
+    // W - Dividend paid to a resident of a country where double tax agreement is in force
-    // X - Dividen paid to a resident of any other country
+    // X - Dividend paid to a resident of any other country
     // Y - Interest paid to all non-residents -- tax withholding is to appear at 113-120
     // N - New or varied BSB/account number or name
     // Blank otherwise
     Indicator              string // pos 18
     TransactionCode        string // pos 19-20 - Either 13, debit or 50, credit.
-    Amount                 string // pos 21-30 - in cents, Right justified in cents e,g, $100.00 == 10000
+    Amount                 uint64 // pos 21-30 - in cents, Right justified in cents e,g, $100.00 == 10000
     Title                  string // pos 31-62 - must not be blank,.
 Left justified and blank filled.
-Title of account LodgementReference     string // pos 63-80 - e.g invoice number/payroll etc TraceBSB               string // pos 81-87 - BSB number of user supplying the file in format 999-999 TraceAccount           string // pos 88-96 - account number of user supplying file NameOfRemitter         string // pos 97-112 - name of originator which may differe from username AmountOfWithholdingTax string // pos 113-120 - Shown in cents without punctuation
+Title of account LodgementReference     string // pos 63-80 - e.g invoice number/payroll etc TraceBSB               string // pos 81-87 - BSB number of user supplying the file in format 999-999 TraceAccount           string // pos 88-96 - account number of user supplying file NameOfRemitter         string // pos 97-112 - name of originator which may differe from username AmountOfWithholdingTax uint64 // pos 113-120 - Shown in cents without punctuation }
-    // contains filtered or unexported fields
-}
     Record is the type we care about for writing to file